AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 If the cli glitches, you can determine the success of stack creation by proceeding to step 6.

+## Step 5: Create Target Groups

-## Step 5: Construct a Load Balancer
+## Step 6: Construct a Load Balancer

 TODO: Rewrite this section to explain how to create and attach rules for the relay and API servers.
 Also, health checks should be on appropriate ports.